Yehor-Mishchyriak/SAWNERGY/README.md

 ## Quick-start MD example

-A minimal dataset is included in `example_MD_for_quick_start/` to let you run the full SAWNERGY pipeline immediately:
+A minimal dataset is included in `example_MD_for_quick_start/` on GitHub to let you run the full SAWNERGY pipeline immediately:

 - `p53_DBD.prmtop` (topology), `p53_DBD.pdb` (reference), `p53_DBD.nc` (trajectory)
 - 1 µs production trajectory of the p53 DNA-binding domain, 1000 snapshots saved every 1 ns